denton85/dsinventory/README.md

 ```
 This will need to be on all current "levels" or 3D worlds.

+3. In your Player scene, instantiate the ItemDetect node (control + shift + a, enable addons to see the ItemDetect node).
+Also add the Inventory node as direct child of the player node (doesn't need to be instantiated, just hit the plus symbol and search for Inventory).

-3. In your Player scene, add the two new custom nodes: ItemDetect and Inventory.
-ItemDetect will be an Area3D, so it will need a collision shape.
+ItemDetect will be an Area3D, so it will have a collision shape.
 In the example project, I added it as a child to the camera,
 so the collision shape points where you are looking.
 It will detect items and handle pickups.
+The collision layer and mask for item detection is layer 8, but that should already be there since it is an instantiated scene.
 It can technically go anywhere on the Player, but it depends on how you want to do it.

-The Inventory node, however,
-should be a direct child of the Player.
+The Inventory node should be a direct child of the Player.

-4. Set the ItemDetect exported variable "Inventory" to be your Inventory node.
+6. Set the ItemDetect exported variable "Inventory" to be your Inventory node.
 Set your "Inventory Size" variable in the Inventory node to be the amount of slots you want.
 It defaults to 12.

-5. Instantiate the InventoryUI node as a direct child to your Player (control + shift + a, enable addons to see the InventoryUI node).
+7. Instantiate the InventoryUI node as a direct child to your Player (control + shift + a, enable addons to see the InventoryUI node).
 Add a new Node3D (call it DropLocation or something) to your Player.
 It can be anywhere, but I placed
 it under the camera so it rotates to always be in front of the Player.
 This will be where items spawn when you drop them from the inventory.
 In the InventoryUI node, select that drop location Node3D for the
 "Drop Location" exported variable.

-6. Instantiate a few ItemScene nodes in your Main scene (control + shift + a, with addons enabled still).
+8. Instantiate a few ItemScene nodes in your Main scene (control + shift + a, with addons enabled still).
 The test item resources (found in the DSInventory/Items folder, called pistol.tres and rifle.tres) can be dragged into the "Item" exported variable, and will
 update in real time in the editor.
 You should see the mesh appear.

-7. Add these input actions to your Project Settings>Input Map. "right_click" and "left_click" set to the mouse buttons of course. "toggle_inventory", "pickup", "drop_item" can all be set to whatever you want. "drop_item" is just a
+9. Add these input actions to your Project Settings>Input Map. "right_click" and "left_click" set to the mouse buttons of course. "toggle_inventory", "pickup", "drop_item" can all be set to whatever you want. "drop_item" is just a
 hotkey for when you hover over an item and want to drop it, "right_click" is for opening the UI to drop an item by clicking a button.
 You can expand this UI if you are more functionality to the menu.

 In general, the UI is just a mockup, mess around with it.
 Quantities are not added yet (the variables are there, but no logic to handle them yet).